 The disclosure is to authorized representatives of:

-The the U.S. Comptroller General, U.S. Attorney General, U.S. Secretary of Education or state and local education authorities or the Oregon Secretary of State Audits Division in connection with an audit or evaluation of federal or state -supported education programs, or the enforcement of or compliance with federal or state -supported education programs, or the enforcement of or compliance with federal or state regulations.
+The U.S. Comptroller General, U.S. Attorney General, U.S. Secretary of Education or state and local education authorities or the Oregon Secretary of State Audits Division in connection with an audit or evaluation of federal or state -supported education programs, or the enforcement of or compliance with federal or state -supported education programs, or the enforcement of or compliance with federal or state regulations.

 The disclosure is in connection with financial aid for which the student has applied or which the student has received, if the information is necessary for such purposes as to: